-Colin has kindly agreed to make this page 'public' to give everyone an idea of the resources available to members who log in.
+Colin has kindly agreed to make this page 'public' to give everyone an idea of the resources available to members.

 7mm WAGON BUILDING FOR BEGINNERS

 This article is for beginners and is not intended for those who have 'done it all before' but it is aimed at the new entrants to the hobby.
 Having built many wagons over a period of 50+ years one gets into the habit of not reading instructions but just getting on with the wagon.
 I found recently from someone who had never built anything that he was baffled by the terminology for most parts of the kits but also those relating to tools.